Shamhat: In the epic

 When Enkidu is dying, he expresses his anger at Shamhat for making him civilized, blaming her for bringing him to the new world of experiences that has led to his death.
 He curses her to become an outcast.
 The god Shamash reminds Enkidu that Shamhat fed and clothed him before introducing him to Gilgamesh.
 Enkidu relents and blesses her, saying that all men will desire her and offer her gifts of jewels.

-Significance
+Etymology

 Shamhat's name means literally "the luscious one".

-Shamhat's role in bringing Enkidu from nature to civilization through sex has been widely discussed.
-Rivkah Harris argues that "the intermediate role of the prostitute in transforming Enkidu from one at home with nature and wild animals into a human being is crucial".

-According to classicist Paul Friedrich, Shamhat's sexual skills establish "the connection between artful, or sophisticated sensuousness and civilization".
-Her sexual arts lead Enkidu to understand how basic animal urges can be transformed into something sophisticated, or "civilized".
-Mesopotamians believed that prostitution was one of the basic features of civilization: "a prime representative of urban life".
-Shamhat then becomes Enkidu's urbane "mother", teaching him the basics of civilized life, eating, drinking wine, and dressing himself.